-Hydrolyzed Collagen: Bovine Collagen Peptides (Grass Fed) is a flavorless and odorless white powder derived from cow hides.
+Collagen Peptides: Bovine Collagen Peptides (Grass Fed) is a flavorless and odorless white powder derived from cow hides.
 This type of collagen peptide is 90 percent similar to types 1 and III collagen found in the human body.
 This makes it an ideal supplement for supporting the health of skin, hair, nails, tendons, ligaments, muscles, bones, gums, teeth, eyes, and blood vessels.
-It is also rich in glycine which is a precursor for building DNA and RNA as well as for forming creatine.
+It is also rich in glycine and proline, which are the building blocks your body uses to produce its own collagen.
+Eating collagen-rich foods or foods that boost collagen production may also help create the building blocks (amino acids) you need for your skin goals.
+“There are three amino acids important for collagen synthesis: glycine, proline, (a single teaspoon of spirulina contains more glycine and proline than a large egg white) and lysine (beets).
+Vitamin C plays a major role in the production of pro-collagen, the body’s precursor to collagen.
+Therefore, getting enough vitamin C is critical.
+Citrus and/or berries (cherries) and believe it or not, beets are an excellent choice.

 Reishi Mushroom: Known for its amazing healing properties, it has powerful anti-inflammatory and immune-boosting properties.
 It’s also used to boost mental clarity and help the body deal with the negative effects of stress, which is why it’s considered to act much like an adaptogen herb.
 Reishi mushrooms also contain polysaccharides, which give them their potential cancer-fighting capabilities.
 Reishi, known as the “mushroom of immortality,” has been used for centuries in Asian cultures as a universal wellness tonic to increase vitality, longevity, and energy.
 Early studies show that Reishi’s therapeutic potential are quite extensive, including promoting energy.
 Reishi has protective effects against oxidative stress from rigorous exercise by increasing antioxidant enzymatic activity.
 It may be is particularly good for reducing mental fatigue, studies suggest it is neuroprotective and may aid in the regeneration of neurons in the brain.
 The same review highlights that Reishi is rich in triterpenes, natural chemical compounds which contribute to its potent anti-inflammatory properties, diminishing the effects of stress on our bodies.
 It also supports recovery and reduction of fatigue.